aws-samples/sample-fixed-schema-response-mcp/DEPLOYMENT.md

 }
 ```

-Replace `<AlbDnsName>` with the actual ALB DNS name from the deployment output.
+Replace `<CloudFrontDnsName>` with the actual ALB DNS name from the deployment output.

 ### Local Development